Oxygen: Allotropes

 Trioxygen (O_{3}) is usually known as ozone and is a very reactive allotrope of oxygen that is damaging to lung tissue.
 Ozone is produced in the upper atmosphere when O_{2} combines with atomic oxygen made by the splitting of O_{2} by ultraviolet (UV) radiation.
 Since ozone absorbs strongly in the UV region of the spectrum, the ozone layer of the upper atmosphere functions as a protective radiation shield for the planet.
 Near the Earth's surface, it is a pollutant formed as a by-product of automobile exhaust.
 At low earth orbit altitudes, sufficient atomic oxygen is present to cause corrosion of spacecraft.

 The metastable molecule tetraoxygen (O_{4}) was discovered in 2001, and was assumed to exist in one of the six phases of solid oxygen.
-It was proven in 2006 that this phase, created by pressurizing O_{2} to 20 GPa, is in fact a rhombohedral O_{8} cluster.
+In 2006 this phase, created by pressurizing O_{2} to 20 GPa, was shown to form a rhombohedral O_{8} cluster.
 This cluster has the potential to be a much more powerful oxidizer than either O_{2} or O_{3} and may therefore be used in rocket fuel.
 A metallic phase was discovered in 1990 when solid oxygen is subjected to a pressure of above 96 GPa and it was shown in 1998 that at very low temperatures, this phase becomes superconducting.